craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/zz_ Kailkeep Clues, Nodes, and Notes.md

 content:
 	- There is no escape.
 I am running out of food.
 (Desertspeech)
 	- The company has fallen.
 There is worse here than a Kobold.
 (Montal)
 	- Damn you Cobalt.
-You will pay in you next lives.
+You will pay in your next lives.
 (Desertspeech)
 	- I want to see my kids again.
 Will they recognize me still?
-Or will I still have blood on my hands?
+Or will I have too much blood on my hands?
 (Any)

 date: Unknown
 title: True Warnings